autarch/presentations/why-do-programmers-love-rust/index.md

 ```

 Note:
-* The `Arc` is an atomically reference counted wrapper.
+* An `Arc` is an atomically reference counted wrapper.
     * It allows for thread-safe shared ownership of a the value it wraps.
     * An `Arc` is read-only.
 * The `Mutex` allows us to write to the shared data in a safe way.

 ------